Learn about some of the most popular and value-packed 150cc bikes available in India, along with their features, mileage, and pricing.

 The Honda Unicorn and Bajaj Pulsar 150 are known to hold their value well in the resale market due to their long-standing popularity and low upkeep costs.

-If you’re looking for the best low maintenance 150cc bike in India, options like the Honda Unicorn and Hero Xtreme 160R are excellent due to their proven reliability and service network.
+If you’re looking for the best low maintenance 150cc bike in India, options like the Honda Unicorn and Hero Xtreme 160R can be good options.
+This is due to their proven reliability and service network.